LoopKit/loopdocs/docs/version/code-custom-edits.md

 ### Adjust Future Carbs Time Interval

-Loop 3 limits the future time change allowed to 1 hour.
+Loop 3 limits to 1 hours the amount of time in the future that carbs can be entered.

+* The [*Loop and Learn*: Customization Select Script](https://www.loopandlearn.org/custom-code){: target="_blank" } has a customization that changes this to 4 hours in the future
+* If you want something other than 1 hour or 4 hours, you must create a personal customization

+The customization varies depending on whether you are building `dev` or `main`.

 * Module: Loop
+* Stable: Changed on 2024 May 29

+The `main` branch:

 * Folder: Loop/Loop/View Controllers
-* File:CarbEntryViewController.swift, Line 438
+* File: CarbEntryViewController.swift, Line 438

-* Stable: 2024 May 29
+The `dev` branch:

+* Folder: Loop/Loop/Models
+* File: LoopConstants.swift, Line 28

 The changes required for this customization have changed several time for `dev`.
 The code provided in [Version after Update](#version-after-update_1) is for the latest `dev` code, as of 2023 Aug 20.